godiagonal/wauv/README.md

 # API Reference
 This is an API reference for [SoundCloudAudioAnalyser.js](javascript/SoundCloudAudioAnalyser.js) which is used to quantify frequency data of the currently played track.

+Coming shortlyyy

 # Contact us
+Got questions or feedback?
+You can reach us at:

-Samuel Johansson - samueljohanssonhue@gmail.com
+* Samuel Johansson - samueljohanssonhue@gmail.com
-Lukas Peterson - lukasopeterson@gmail.com
+* Lukas Peterson - lukasopeterson@gmail.com